Best Dog Water Bottles of 2026

 What we didn’t like: Heavier than other options, the bowl can get dislodged/misplaced, the bowl might be too small for some larger dogs over 65 pounds

-On hot days, the Springer Pets Dog and Me Insulated Water Bottle keeps water ice cold all day for up to 12 hours.
-On cold winter days this should keep your water from freezing and drinkable on long walks.
+On hot days, the Springer Pets Dog and Me Insulated Water Bottle keeps water ice cold for up to 12 hours.
+On cold winter days, this should keep your water from freezing and make it drinkable on long walks.
 This bottle is constructed of double-wall-insulated stainless steel and is dishwasher safe for easy cleaning.

 We love this bottle for urban adventures with our dogs.
 It is discreet and looks like a regular water bottle with a little secret.
-The bottle fits into a car cupholder for car rides and is leakproof inside a backpack.
-We also liked the D-ring on the top of the lid which allowed us to use a carabiner to clip it to a leash or pack while hiking.
+The bottle fits in a car cupholder for car rides and is leakproof when in a backpack.
+We also liked the D-ring on the top of the lid, which let us clip a carabiner to it and attach it to a leash or pack while hiking.

 Springer Pets Dog and Me Insulated Water Bottle